Vysochanskij–Petunin inequality: Properties

 The theorem refines Chebyshev's inequality by including the factor of 4/9, made possible by the condition that the distribution be unimodal.

 It is common, in the construction of control charts and other statistical heuristics, to set λ = 3, corresponding to an upper probability bound of 4/81= 0.04938..., and to construct 3-sigma limits to bound nearly all (i.e. 95%) of the values of a process output.
 Without unimodality Chebyshev's inequality would give a looser bound of 1/9 = 0.11111....

 One-sided version

 An improved version of the Vysochanskij-Petunin inequality for one-sided tail bounds exists.
-For a unimodal random variable $X$ with mean $\mu$ and variance $\sigma^2$, and $r \geq 0$, the one-sided Vysochanskij-Petunin inequality holds as follows:
+For a unimodal random variable $X$ with mean $\mu$ and variance $\sigma^2$, and $r \geq 0$, the one-sided Vysochanskij-Petunin inequality (Mercadier and Strobel, 2021) holds as follows:

-The one-sided Vysochanskij-Petunin inequality, as well as the related Cantelli inequality, can for instance be relevant in the financial area, in the sense of "how bad can losses get".
+The one-sided Vysochanskij-Petunin inequality, as well as the related Cantelli inequality, can for instance be relevant in the financial area, in the sense of "how bad can losses get."